andrezeitz/muscle-gym-milestone-1/README.md

 4. As a user, I want to be able to contact the business without have to exit the website and go to my personal mail program.
 * Result: TEST PASSED
   * A separate contact form is provided for those users who wish to make contact.
-This contact page is clearely showed on the top right side of the navigation bar.
+This contact page is clearly shown on the top right side of the navigation bar.

 ![Skärmavbild 2021-06-30 kl  10 45 32](https://user-images.githubusercontent.com/85236391/123930736-4faa2200-d990-11eb-8d9a-06355aba2739.png)

 5. As a user, I want to be able to view the website on any of my devices without any loss of functionality.
 * Result: TEST PASSED
-  * The dev tools build in to chrome was used to check that the website remained responsive across different screen sizes and devices.
+  * Chrome dev tools was used to check that the website remained responsive across different screen sizes and devices.
 The site was also checked on iPhone 11, iPhone 10 and Galaxy S9.
   * Am I Responsive was also used to check responsiveness on different devices.

 <img width="1026" alt="Skärmavbild 2021-06-27 kl  12 47 55" src="https://user-images.githubusercontent.com/85236391/123930963-7e27fd00-d990-11eb-80fa-a78fa49ac871.png">